jlevers/selling-partner-api/README.md

 * `endpoint (array)`: Required.
 An array containing a `url` key (the endpoint URL) and a `region` key (the AWS region).
 There are predefined constants for these arrays in [`lib/Endpoint.php`](https://github.com/jlevers/selling-partner-api/blob/main/lib/Endpoint.php): (`NA`, `EU`, `FE`, and `NA_SANDBOX`, `EU_SANDBOX`, and `FE_SANDBOX`.
 See [here](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#selling-partner-api-endpoints) for more details.
 * `accessToken (string)`: An access token generated from the refresh token.
 * `accessTokenExpiration (int)`: A Unix timestamp corresponding to the time when the `accessToken` expires.
 If `accessToken` is given, `accessTokenExpiration` is required (and vice versa).
-* `$onUpdateCredentials (callable|Closure)`: A callback function to call when a new access token is generated.
+* `onUpdateCredentials (callable|Closure)`: A callback function to call when a new access token is generated.
 The function should accept a single argument of type [`SellingPartnerApi\Credentials`](https://github.com/jlevers/selling-partner-api/blob/main/lib/Credentials.php).
-* `$roleArn (string)`: If you set up your SP API application with an AWS IAM role ARN instead of a user ARN, pass that ARN here.
+* `roleArn (string)`: If you set up your SP API application with an AWS IAM role ARN instead of a user ARN, pass that ARN here.

 ### Example